eniklas/gamatrix/README.md

 ## <a name=docker></a>Running in Docker

 A [Dockerfile](Dockerfile) is provided for running gamatrix-gog in a container.
-Put your `config.yaml` in the same directory as the script (you'll need to update the Dockerfile to use a different config file), and build it:
+Build it with:

 ```bash
 $ docker build -t gamatrix-gog .